-A Benchmark Score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1.
-The benchmark 2 criterion f) requires only "very high" (Ecotoxicity, Group I,
+An overall hazard score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1.
+The overall hazard 2 criterion f) requires only "very high" (Ecotoxicity,

-II or II Human), while the substance also scores "high" in B and Group II and II Human.
+Group I, II or II Human), while the substance also scores "high" in B and Group II and II Human.
 Thus, the Benchmark score 2 does not fully reflect the hazard potential of the substance.